AustinAres2007/DeveloperJoe/dependencies/admin-tutorial.md

 So above VIP would be Moderators and Administrators.
 Below VIP would be @everyone, that means anyone who does not have @VIP or above cannot use the GPT-4 Model.

-**IMPORTANT NOTE: If no roles are added to a specified GPT models lock list, is will be permitted to be used by all users.**
+**IMPORTANT NOTE: If no roles are added to a specified AI models lock list, is will be permitted to be used by all users.**

 ## How to unlock AI Models

-You may use the `/unlock` command to unlock a GPT Model.
-It requires the same two arguments as `/lock`— The model of GPT you want to unlock, and the role you want to remove from the specified GPT models lock list.
+You may use the `/unlock` command to unlock a AI Model.
+It requires the same two arguments as `/lock`— The model of AI you want to unlock, and the role you want to remove from the specified AI models lock list.

 The rules of hierarchy apply here.
 If you had @VIP and @Administrator on here, and you did: